THE STORY

 Our Creative Research

-“In 2009 I studied Applied Imagination at The University of The Arts, London.
-It was one of the best moments in my life.
+“In 2009, I studied Applied Imagination at the University of the Arts, London.
+It was one of the best moments of my life.
 I exchanged knowledge and skills with people from all over the world.

-Applied Imagination is a brilliant course.
-It is not a typical MA course.
-It is more of a life-changing experience.
-In this course we were asked to “challenge conventions”, “challenge authorities”, “to raise the bar”, “to go beyond the predictable”, “to create something with dimension” ect.
+Applied Imagination is a brilliant course—more than just a typical MA program, it is a life-changing experience.
+In this course, we were encouraged to ‘challenge conventions,’ ‘question authority,’ ‘raise the bar,’ ‘go beyond the predictable,’ and ‘create something with depth and dimension.’

-Applied Imagination was a course designed to change the world.
-It was a course that was going to create something that didn’t exist before: an innovation, a new paradigm.
+Applied Imagination was designed to change the world.
+It was a course aimed at creating something that had never existed before: an innovation, a new paradigm.

-During my time in London, I developed a creative method called LALIAFLIA which can be used to invent anything.
-The idea behind LALIAFLIA was and is that everything created by man wants to be life-like.
+During my time in London, I developed a creative method called LALIAFLIA, which can be used to invent anything.
+The idea behind LALIAFLIA is that everything created by humans aspires to be life-like.

-While giving workshops on LALIAFLIA, the British passion for history sparked my interest in ancient Egyptian culture.
-I have always been interested in Ancient Egypt, but not as much as in London.
+While giving workshops on LALIAFLIA, the British passion for history ignited my interest in ancient Egyptian culture.
+I had always been interested in Ancient Egypt, but never as intensely as I was in London.

-It didn’t take long until I discovered the connection between my native language and the ancient Egyptian language.
-When I first read the name of my aunt, grandmother and uncle in hieroglyphs, I was moved to tears.” –
+It wasn’t long before I discovered the connection between my native language and the ancient Egyptian language.
+When I first read the names of my aunt, grandmother, and uncle in hieroglyphs, I was moved to tears.”

 Our Discoveries

-“After I had studied Applied Imagination, I knew, that the pronunciation and meaning of for example RA must be completely different.
-I mean, how limited do you have to be to worship the SUN on a continent where everyone is looking for SHADOW.
-Most people in North Africa don’t like the sun because it burns their skin and it makes their brains boil.
+“After studying Applied Imagination, I realized that the pronunciation and meaning of words like ‘RA’ must be completely different from what we’ve been taught.
+I mean, how limited must one be to believe that people would worship the SUN on a continent where everyone seeks SHADOW?
+Most people in North Africa don’t favor the sun because it burns their skin and overheats their minds.

-Hieroglyphics are easy to learn.
-Because they are pictures, they are easy to remember.
-The symbols are not always just letters, they also represent whole concepts, ideas and situations.
-They were used the way companies use logos today to summarize business ideas.
+Hieroglyphics are easy to learn because they are pictorial, making them easy to remember.
+These symbols aren’t just letters; they represent entire concepts, ideas, and situations.
+They were used much like companies use logos today to encapsulate business ideas.

-At first, I thought hieroglyphics were a primitive writing system.
-The more I mastered reading them, the more I realized that they were very advanced.
+Initially, I thought hieroglyphics were a primitive writing system.
+However, the more I mastered reading them, the more I realized just how advanced they truly were.

-The language and knowledge of Ancient Egypt are overwhelming, intelligent and powerful.
-With my innovative techniques and my Eritrean-European background, I could make countless discoveries which change our perception of history and what really happened if Africa for thousands of yeas.”
+The language and knowledge of Ancient Egypt are profound, intelligent, and powerful.
+Using my innovative techniques and my Eritrean-European background, I’ve made countless discoveries that challenge our perception of history and what truly happened in Africa for thousands of years.”

 Our Publications

-The first time we sparked a discussion was 12 years ago in a forum called Egypt Search.
-On that forum I asked the question: “Are Eritreans descendants of the Ancient Egyptians?”
-We have discussed the topic with people from all over the world and exchanged different opinions.
+The first time we sparked a discussion was 12 years ago on a forum called Egypt Search, where I asked the question, “Are Eritreans descendants of the Ancient Egyptians?”
+This topic led to lively discussions with people from all over the world, allowing us to exchange various opinions.

-In sommer 2022, in order to teach African people about their Ancient Egyptian origin, we organized two lectures in cooperation with the Eritrean association Amanet e.V.
+In the summer of 2022, to educate African people about their Ancient Egyptian origins, we organized two lectures in cooperation with the Eritrean association Amanet e.V.
 The response was overwhelming.

 Our Vision

-The idea behind TEAWETE (He prevailed) is to provide all people interested in the history of Africa, especially East Africans, all the necessary information to inform, inspire and empower them.
+The idea behind TEAWETE (meaning “He triumphed”) is to provide anyone interested in world history with the essential information needed to inform, inspire, and empower them.

-Through the education and publication of the truth to the world public, we aim to ensure the respect, recognition and equality of people from Africa and other parts of the world.
+Through education and the publication of truth to the global public, we aim to ensure respect, recognition, and equality for people from Africa and beyond.

-We also want to help people to discover their real roots in order to shape their future.
+We also seek to help individuals discover their true roots, empowering them to shape their future.

 IMPACT